chuckstack/chuckstack.github.io/src-ls/postgres-convention/json-array-table-column.md

 ## JSON Type

-We will make heave use of the JSON schema standard to validate the proper use and structure of stored JSON objects.
+We make heave use of the JSON schema standard to validate the proper use and structure of stored JSON objects.

-The attribute tag architecture is a example use case of this schema standard so that we may represent complex data in a simplified manner.
+The [attribute tag](./attribute-tag.md) architecture is a example use case of this schema standard so that we may represent complex data in a simplified manner.
 It is also an example of the [enum + type](./enum-type-convention.md) convention where the type record (`stk_attribute_tag_type_json` column) contains the JSON schema definition and the actual `stk_attribute_tag` table (`stk_attribute_tag_json` column) contains the instance or actual value of that JSON schema.

 The above reference videos help illustrate these concepts.